SoftwareAG/c8y-docs/content/web/tutorials-bundle/add-a-tab-to-a-device.md

 **Version:** 1009.0.18 | **Packages:** @c8y/cli, @c8y/apps and @c8y/ngx-components

-It is a common use case that you want to show additional information to a user in a details view, for example for a device or a group.
+It is a common use case that you want to show additional information to a user in a details view, for example, for a device or a group.

 This how-to recipe explains how to create a new tab in the device details view: